yjs/yjs/README.md

 show that it is never violated.

 Another advantage of my approach is that propagated messages are very small.
-Background: In real-time P2P OT algorithms you have to send a state-vector with every message that defines the state of the History Buffer on which the operation was created.
+Background: In real-time P2P OT algorithms you have to send a state-vector with each message that defines the state of the History Buffer on which the operation was created.
 This is not necessary in Yata.

 One downside is that the History Buffer holds at least as many operations as there are characters in the document.